prebhdevsingh/kaf-familycamp/content/faqs.md

       subsidise our events, with the retreat not making a profit and running on a loss each year.
 This is done so that families can afford to attend get the opportunity to attend.
 We seek to make up any losses through generous donations from the Sadh Sangat.
-For KFR the opening fee for early registration will be £150 for anyone over 13 years old and £90 for anyone under 12 years old with those under 2 attending for free.
+For KFR this summer the opening fee for early registration will be £185 for anyone over 18 years old and £125 for anyone under 17 years old with those under 2 attending for free.
 This will be for a limited time so register before the deadline, all the latest offers will be available via the registration form.
 If you require any other assistance in paying, please get in touch and we will look to help you where we can.
   - question: I only want to attend as a Sevadar, can I attend for free to do Seva?
     answer: "Whilst we appreciate all Sevadars coming forward, we still have to pay the venue for your accommodation and associated costs.
 All our Sevadars